mlesniak/sonar-report/README.md

 The default username and passwort is defined in sonar-report.properties.
 If you simply call ```sonar-report```, these values will be used.
 To specify different values, you execute ```sonar-report -user foo -password bla```.

+# TODO

+* Set pageSize to -1 to retrieve all issues.